 3- Hampi Holi Celebration in Karnataka: –

-During the Holi festival, Hampi also may be a good choice while making tour to South India.
+During the places to visit in India on Holi festival, Hampi also may be a good choice while making a tour to South India.
 In the best places to celebrate Holi in India, Hampi would be the major after Mathura and Barsana.
-With the revelry and frenzy celebration, one can get joy with the door to door group musicians.
+With the revelry and frenzy celebration, one can get joy with the door-to-door group musicians.
 And in the presence of the western tourists, it becomes more attractive to the guests.